Centralizers of Hamiltonian circle actions on rational ruled surfaces: Isotropy representations

 \section{Isotropy representations}

-As shown in the previous section, the codimension of $U_{s,l} \cap \jsoml$ inside $\jsoml$ is equal to the dimension of $H_{J_s}^{0,1}(M,TM)^{S^1}$.
-This can be calculated using Lemma~\ref{trans_strata}.
-In this section we only perform the calculation for $\SSS$ and we postpone the discussion of $\CCC$ to Section~\ref{Isom_CCC}. \\
+As shown in the previous section, the codimension of $U_{s,l} \cap \jsoml$ inside $\jsoml$ is equal to the dimension of $H_{J_s}^{0,1}(M,TM)^{S^1}$which can be calculated from Lemma~\ref{trans_strata}.
+In this section we only perform the calculation for $\SSS$ and we address the case of $\CCC$ in Section~\ref{Isom_CCC}. \\